QR Cake vs ME-QR: Free QR Code Generators Compared

 | Codes survive long-term without paying | Included | Included |

 For core dynamic QR functionality, both products offer roughly equivalent features.
-The differences are in business model (ad-supported vs subscription-free-tier), Canva integration (QR Cake wins), and professional polish (QR Cake wins).
+The differences are in business model (ad-supported vs transparent free-and-paid trade-off), Canva integration (QR Cake wins), and professional polish (QR Cake wins).

 The "free" question: which is really free?